omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 to be allowed to run unchecked.
 This is a tricky requirement, as a installer changes at each new release/update.

+I read somewhere that Smartscreen is less likely to interrupt if the file is signed with an EV certificate.

 Before testing your installer on MS Partners, it must be submitted to Windows Defender SmartScreen ( the Windows anti-virus ).
 In my case, it took about 1 week to the app to be accepted by SmartScreen.